 Although the citrus tree does well in almost all potting soil types, the tree does well in loamy soil.

 Ideally, use a three-gallon pot for a non-mature plant and a seven-gallon pot or larger pots for a mature plant.
 The tree grows to a full height of 7-10 feet.

 Provide Trees With Plenty Of Sunlight

 Citrus trees do well in warm locations and a sunny spot.
-Make sure the Meyer lemon tree will receive plenty of sunlight daily.
+Make sure the Meyer lemon plant will receive plenty of sunlight daily.

 If you live in an area with freezing winters, bring the citrus trees inside to avoid damage.
 Take them outdoors in the spring.

 When indoors, place the tree in a south-facing window for it to receive sufficient direct sunlight.
 Ensure that the tree receives at least six hours of sunlight every day.

 The Meyer lemon tree needs regular feeding to improve blossom growth as well as fruit production, as soon as the tree starts producing new growth in spring.

 Reduce the frequency of feeding once the tree finishes producing fruit.
 During the first year of planting, provide the tree with 0.4 pounds of a balanced 6-6-6 fertilizer or a specialty citrus fertilizer.
 Split the amount into six spaced applications.

-In the second year use a pound of the same fertilizer divided into five equal proportions.
+In the second year use a pound of the same lemon tree fertilizer divided into five equal proportions.

-Use about 1.9 pounds of fertilizer split into four application during the third year.
+Use about 1.9 pounds of fertilizer split into four applications during the third year.

 Progressively use about 4.4 pounds divided into three application during the fourth year and 6.1 pounds split into three equal application during the fifth year and the years after that.